Mike Davis (fighter)

-Michael Lee Davis (born October 7, 1992) is an American professional mixed martial artist competing in the Lightweight division of the Ultimate Fighting Championship (UFC).
+Michael Davis (born October 7, 1992) is an American professional mixed martial artist and professional boxer currently competing in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Davis was born in Hudson, New York and grew up in South Cairo, New York.
 Davis graduated from Cairo-Durham High School, where he also started wrestling.
 After the high school, Davis graduated from Columbia–Greene Community College with an associate degree in exercise physiology.

 Mixed martial arts career

 Early career

 After his amateur career, Davis turned professional in 2015.
 He racked up a record of 5–0 before he was invited to participate Dana White's Contender Series.
 He faced Sodiq Yusuff at Dana White's Contender Series 14 on July 24, 2018.
 He lost the fight via unanimous decision.

 After the Contender Series, Davis continued in Island Fights.
 He faced Elvin Brito for the Island Fights Lightweight Championship at Island Fights 51 on December 21, 2018.
 He won the fight and the championship via third-round knockout.
 He won another fight against Carlos Guerra before being called to replace the injured Eric Wisely on short notice at UFC Fight Night: Jacaré vs. Hermansson.